 Please find below a current list of manuscripts I have published or are currently under review.
 These span investigations into the neurobiological effects of diet, understanding how memories are formed, and the use of behavioural tests to examine cognition.
 Links will take you to relevant journal websites.
 For full-text pdf’s of any of these manuscripts please contact me.

 35. Reichelt, A.C.
 Gibson, G.D., Abbott, K.N. and Hare, D.J.
-(Submitted) A high-fat high-sugar diet in adolescent rats impairs social memory and alters chemical markers characteristic of atypical neuroplasticity in the medial prefrontal cortex.
+(2019) A high-fat high-sugar diet in adolescent rats impairs social memory and alters chemical markers characteristic of atypical neuroplasticity and GABAergic neurodevelopment in the medial prefrontal cortex.
 Food and Function

 33. Lowe, C.J. and Reichelt, A.C.
 (2019) Resisting sweet temptations: Can magnetic resonance imaging reveal the neural signatures of dietary self-control?
 Journal of Neuroscience, 39 (4), 581-583